 - Ensure any light globes are fitted correctly and are not touching the glass cover (ask the customer to remove the glass and the globe and check if the noise continues after switching the Fan on).

 It’s very important to consider the size of the room when selecting a ceiling fan.
-The larger the room is, the larger the overall ceiling-fan diameter needs to be in order to generate enough air movement and create a cooling breeze.
-Blade pitch is also important.
-The greater the blade pitch on the ceiling fan, the greater the volume of air that will be circulated.
-Most importantly, as the overall diameter and blade pitch increases on all Martec ceiling fans, so does the size of the motor used, as there is a much greater resistance put on the motor.
-Many other ceiling fan suppliers do not always follow this basic principal
+The larger the room is, the larger the overall ceiling-fan diameter needs to be to generate enough air movement and create a cooling breeze.
+Blade pitch is also important, the greater the blade pitch on the ceiling fan, the greater the volume of air that will be circulated.

-If you have high ceilings above the standard 2.4 metres, you may require an extension rod– which can be purchased separately–to lower the ceiling fan.
-The full range of Martec and FourSeasons ceiling fans have the ability to add an extension rod (which much be purchased separately).
-The standard extension rod size is 900mm (1800mm rods also available) but it can easily be cut to suit your requirements by the installing electrician.
-All Martec and FourSeasons ceiling fan extension rods also come with the required appropriate wiring lumes, to make extending the wires from the fan motor to the connection point a simple plug-in system, for easier installation.
+If you have high ceilings above the standard 2.4 metres, you may require an extension rod, which can be purchased separately to lower the ceiling fan.
+The full range of Martec® ceiling fans can add an extension rod.
+The standard extension rod size is 900mm (1800mm rods are also available), but it can easily be cut to suit your requirements by the installing electrician.
+All ceiling fan extension rods also come with the required appropriate wiring lumes to make connections just a simple plug-in system.

-All Martec and FourSeasons ceiling fans come with a Hang-Sure Canopy fixing method to the ceiling which means that ceiling fans can be mounted on flat level surfaces and sloping up to 15°.
+All ceiling fans come with a hang-sure canopy fixing method to the ceiling, which means that ceiling fans can be mounted on flat level surfaces and sloping up to 15°.
 No corrugated and apex ceiling installation.
 Metro and Flush must be installed on flat level surfaces.